 It’s all very well having lots of decent channels, but you also want to know you will be valued as a customer and that any issues will be resolved quickly and adequately.

-Both BT’s and Virgin Media’s TV services seems to struggle with customer complaints.
-The latest Ofcom data for the second quarter of 2017 shows BT had the most complaints per 100,000 customers for pay TV at 14.
-Virgin Media had the second most at nine.
+Both BT and Virgin Media’s TV services have a few issues with customer complaints.
+The latest Ofcom data from 2020 shows Virgin Media had the most complaints per 100,000 customers for pay TV at 12.
+BT had the second most at eight.
 Both are above the industry average of five complaints per 100,000 customers.

-The main issues raised about BT were complaints handling, followed by billing, pricing and charging, and faults, service and provision.
+The main issues raised about Virgin Media were complaints handling, followed by billing, pricing and charging, and faults, service and provision.

 If issues do arise, both have pretty long customer service hours.
-BT is available to hear concerns 24 hours a day and seven days a week over the phone from 8am to 9pm (8pm on weekends) and offers live chat online between 7am and 22.45pm.
+BT is available to hear concerns seven days a week over the phone from 8am to 9pm (8pm on weekends) and offers live chat online between 7am and 11pm daily.

-Virgin Media offers live chat online between 8am and 8pm Monday to Saturday and you can call the customer helpline on 150 from a Virgin phone any day of the week between 8am and 10pm.
+Virgin Media offers live chat online between 8am and 10pm daily or you can call the customer helpline on 150 from a Virgin phone any day of the week between 8am and 10pm.

 Customers of both BT and Virgin get pretty similar extras.
 Each offers seven days of catch-up TV on apps such as BBC iPlayer, ITV Hub, Channel 4 and Channel 5 and they will also let you access YouTube and Netflix.
 Both also offer movies to rent on demand and have apps that let you stream content on the go.

 Virgin Media goes slightly further for households where people may want to watch different programmes at the same time.
-BT will provide a maximum of two extra YouView boxes – either standard or recordable - for an added subscription.
-In contrast, Virgin will provide up to five extra boxes with a multi-room subscription.
+BT will provide just one extra YouView box for an added subscription.
+In contrast, Virgin will provide up to two 360 Mini boxes for an extra £15 per month.

-If you can tolerate the odd customer service issue, both provide some great channels and technology, and are closely matched in most other areas.
+If you can tolerate the odd customer service issue, both BT and Virgin Media provide some excellent channels and technology, and are closely matched in most other areas.